Eschatologue/CM_wiki/docs/gameplay/spellcasting.md

 Regardless of how many spells a caster knows or prepares, he or she can cast only a limited number of spells before resting.
 Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher level spells are even more so.
 Thus, each spellcasting class's description includes a table showing how many spell slots of each spell level a character can use at each character level.
 For example, the 3rd-level wizard Umara has four 1st-level spell slots and two 2nd-level slots.

 When a character casts a spell, he or she expends a slot of that spell's level or higher, effectively "filling" a slot with the spell.
-You can think of a spell slot as a groove of a certain size—small for a 1st-level slot, larger for a spell of higher level.
+You can think of a :rsc-spell-slot: **Spell Slot** as a groove of a certain size—small for a 1st-level slot, larger for a spell of higher level.
 A 1st-level spell fits into a slot of any size, but a 9th-level spell fits only in a 9th-level slot.
 So when Umara casts magic missile, a 1st-level spell, she spends one of her four 1st-level slots and has three remaining.

 Finishing a long rest restores any expended spell slots (see chapter 8 for the rules on resting).